British Choirs on the Net

 • Marchington Singers, Marchingtgon, Uttoxeter, Staffordshire A mixed voice choir, formed in 1984 to sing at a Harvest Supper, with a mixed repertoire from traditional 4 part songs, classics, modern pieces and songs from musicals.
 Singing as part of Music and Arts Festival in the Midlands, the choir has also appeared throughout Yorkshire, Derbyshire and Shropshire as well as travelling to Germany and the Algarve.

-• Maridadi Singers and Drummers, Canterbury, Kent e-mail only: contact Maridadi Singers A world music community group of around 50 people who meet each week in Canterbury, Kent.
+• Maridadi Singers and Drummers, Canterbury, Kent A world music community group of around 50 people who meet each week in Canterbury, Kent.
 There is a separate group of singers and drummers who come together for concerts etc. The choir was formed in 1997 and we have performed many times around Kent, including Canterbury Cathedral, and in London.

 • Market Drayton Choral Society, Shropshire We have between 50 and 70 members, performing two local concerts a year (Spring and Winter) always accompanied by professional orchestra/musicians and soloists.
 We have recently acquired Charitable Status (Reg.
 No. 1109063).
 In addition to our concerts we arrange occasional fund raising, social and special events.
 Market Drayton is situated in North Shropshire, nearest towns Shrewsbury, Telford and Stoke on Trent.